Solving Dynamic Optimization Problems to a Specified Accuracy: An Alternating Approach using Integrated Residuals: Direct Alternating Integrated Residual (DAIR) Method

 \subsubsection{Other implementation potentials}

 The flexibility of the DAIR scheme could enable the formulation of various implementation procedures that are based on it, for a wide range of applications.
 For example, the scheme can be designed for efficient and accurate solution of dynamic optimization problems, both on-line and off-line, when used together with a suitable mesh refinement/adaptation scheme.
-For implementation, it is possible to either \begin{itemize} \item first solve a sequence of DAIR residual minimization problems on a sequence of refined meshes until all convergence tolerances are met regarding feasibility and accuracy, and then solve a single DAIR cost minimization problem for optimality, or \item solve the DAIR residual minimization problem and DAIR cost minimization problem in an alternating manner, converging to the target solution as the mesh becomes denser. \end{itemize} The DAIR scheme can potentially lead to more efficient mesh refinement procedures than that for direct collocation.
-This is especially beneficial for on-line NMPC, where the solution accuracy cannot be ensured with a single mesh that has been designed off-line; state-of-the-art NMPC software adopt mesh refinement schemes or adaptive differential equation solvers in order to ensure that the parameterized solution trajectories are sufficiently accurate.
+This is especially beneficial for on-line NMPC, where the solution accuracy cannot be ensured with a single mesh that has been designed off-line.